Winter-Proof Your Skin: Local Pros Share Their Top Tips

 Apply Hyaluronic Acid to Damp Skin

-“When talking about hydrating the skin, you have to get molecules into the dermis [skin’s middle layer] that pull water into that part of the skin,” says Christine Gerena, PA-C, owner of Beauty Bomb Aesthetics in Smithtown.
-“Hyaluronic acid is paramount for hydration,” she says.
-Hyaluronic acid is a humectant, which means it attracts water.
-Gerena says the trick to using it effectively is to put it on a damp face—right after the shower or spritz the skin with a spray bottle before applying.
-Applying it to a dry face will pull water out of the skin to that surface layer, ultimately leading to more dryness.
-Applying it to damp skin allows you to drive that moisture into the skin.
-Now, seal it in with a moisturizing cream.
+“To hydrate the skin, you have to get molecules into the dermis [skin’s middle layer] that pull water into that part of the skin,” says Christine Gerena, PA-C, owner of Beauty Bomb Aesthetics in Smithtown.
+“Hyaluronic acid (HA) is paramount for hydration,” she says.
+HA is a humectant, which means it attracts water.
+Gerena says the trick to using it effectively is to put it on a damp face—right after the shower or spritz the skin with water before applying.
+Applying hyaluronic acid to a dry face will pull water out of the skin to that surface layer, ultimately leading to more dryness.
+Applying it to damp skin allows you to drive that moisture into the skin. .
 Gerena likes Noon Aesthetics Halo-Ronic Serum (sold in professional offices).
+Seal it in with a moisturizing cream.

 Scrub Your Hands